Skip to main content

 AI-native (Bridge Town)

-• AI writes the entire model from your description
+• Your agent writes the entire model from your description

 • AI has full read-write access to project state